-Alanna Edwards is an artist of Mi’gmaq and settler descent currently living as an uninvited guest on occupied and unceded Coast Salish territories home to the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ilwətaɁɬ nations.
+Alanna Edwards is an artist of Mi’gmaq and settler descent currently occupying occupied and unceded Coast Salish territories home to the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ilwətaɁɬ nations.

-Alanna has a BA in Political Science and Women’s Studies from Simon Fraser University, a diploma in Fine Arts from Langara College, and is has recently completed her BFA with distinction at Kwantlen Polytechnic University.
+Alanna has a BA in Political Science and Women’s Studies from Simon Fraser University, a diploma in Fine Arts from Langara College, and a BFA with distinction at Kwantlen Polytechnic University.

 She is a language-learner, an educator, and a big sister to Ashlee.